WilDoane/TDD-JavaScript-Demo/README.txt

 At some point, while tests are GREEN, it may be desirable to change the organization of our code (without trying to add any functionality).
 This is referred to as REFACTORING and can be done safely, given that we can re-run our tests to ensure the continued proper behavior of our code after each change we make.
 There are even collections of REFACTORING PATTERNS that have been published that can help guide us as we make changes to code, but more on that later.

-This cycle– RED-GREEN-REFACTOR– is at the heart of test-driven development.
+This cycle-- RED-GREEN-REFACTOR-- is at the heart of test-driven development.
 It's a way of requiring programmers to think about how their code should behave before they begin to write the code itself.
 It provides a structure within which we are free to improve our code, so long as our tests continue to pass.

 Any time a test goes from RED to GREEN, that's a good thing (assuming our tests are well written).
 However, when a test goes from GREEN to RED, we've broken some behavior.
 We need to stop, figure out why the test now fails, and fix the problem, before moving on.

 TDL affords instructors the benefit of being able to encode their expectations for programming projects (thus providing an automatic assessment tool when students submit their work) and affords students the ability to get immediate feedback on the state of their code at any time of day or night.
-Students need not wonder whether their code meets expectations– they can simply run the tests.
+Students need not wonder whether their code meets expectations-- they can simply run the tests.
 As a benefit, students develop habits valuable in collaborative coding contexts such as TDD, functional decomposition, unit testing, not breaking the build, etc.

 THIS REPOSITORY